VietThan/vietthan.github.io/_posts/2021-08-15-a-glimpse-of-the-future.md

 categories: [tech, society]
 ---

-A participant in OpenAI's Codex invitational recently posted on HackerNews [an unlist video](https://www.youtube.com/watch?v=aneK0TUUAfA) of how the DOM is manipulated by Codex with natural language text.
+A participant in OpenAI's Codex invitational recently posted on HackerNews [an unlisted video](https://www.youtube.com/watch?v=aneK0TUUAfA) of how the DOM is manipulated by Codex with natural language text.

 I'm reminded of this quote: